East Side Games Group to Release Q3 2025 Financial Results - TipRanks.com

 More about Leaf Mobile Inc

-East Side Games Group (ESGG) is a prominent player in the free-to-play mobile gaming industry, known for delivering engaging and memorable gaming experiences.
-Based in Vancouver, the company develops and publishes both original and licensed IP titles and licenses its advanced GameKit platforms.
-ESGG also strategically acquires studios or games to expand its portfolio, operating over a dozen titles under East Side Games and LDRLY Technologies.
-The company focuses on in-app purchases and in-game advertising to drive growth, while continuously launching new titles and exploring new markets.
+East Side Games Group (ESGG) is a leading Canadian company in the free-to-play mobile gaming industry.
+The company develops and publishes both original and licensed IP titles, licenses its GameKit platforms, and acquires studios or games to expand its portfolio.
+ESGG operates over a dozen titles and reaches players worldwide on iOS and Android through in-app purchases and in-game advertising.

 Average Trading Volume: 71,297